lpsm-dev/gex/README.md

 </div>

+G-Earth + G-Python allows you to create simple scripts for Habbo and run them on the fly!
+So in this project we created a pattern to hinder the creation of these scripts.

 ## ➤ Commands <a name = "commands"></a>

 - `!awake on`: enable the mode for you to stay awake always